Are Lawn Care Treatments Safe?

 Are There Organic and Natural Options for Lawn Care?

 Yes, there are!

-We prefer natural products when they are available and effective.
+We prefer using natural lawn care products when they are available and effective.
 We do this in all of our divisions (lawn care, tree care and pest control).
-Some of the non-chemical services we provide in our Lawn & Tree Care division are, organic-based fertilizers, lime applications, aeration with over-seeding and humic acid treatments.
+Some of the non-chemical services we provide in our Lawn & Tree Care division are, organic-based fertilizers, lime applications, aeration with over-seeding, and humic acid treatments.

 The areas of lawn care where there are no effective organic options are selective weed control & insect control.
 Selective weed control is the type of herbicide that will kill weeds but not your good lawn grass.

 Pest Control is where we have the most options for natural and organic products.
 The main reason for this is, there are a lot of places where pest control materials can be used without getting washed away with rain.
 We regularly use organic products to treat for mosquitoes, general household pests, bed bugs, and fleas.